 A records search may be performed privately by anyone without providing any special authorization.
 The person searching doesn’t even need a reason to search except in cases where the record is court-ordered private or confidential by law such as juvenile records.

-Using a NC state court records name search, users can get free instant access to NC court records from all over the state.
-Infotracer is the best way to lookup cases online from North Carolina’s superior courts, district courts, business court, small claims court, and recovery courts in all 41 judicial districts.
+Using an NC state records name search, users can get free instant access to NC records from all over the state.
+Infotracer is the best way to lookup cases online from NC’s superior, courts, business, small claims, and recovery courts in all 41 judicial districts.

 In 2012, the North Carolina courts received 625,111 filings.
 In 2016, the number of filings increased by 331.6% and counted 2,697,858 filings and had 2,843,286 outgoing cases

 Domestic relations caseload of North Carolina at year end of 2016 has decreased by 0.0% compared to the last 1 years, in 2016 the number of incoming cases have been 121,737.